Brett-Kennedy/CountsOutlierDetector/README.md

 The 4 returned pandas dataframes and strings provide information about what rows where flagged and why, as well as summary statistics about the dataset's outliers as a whole.

+## Example Notebooks

+**Simple Example Notebook**

+The [simple example](https://github.com/Brett-Kennedy/CountsOutlierDetector/blob/main/examples/Examples_Counts_Outlier_Detector.ipynb) notebook provides some simple examples, using synthetic data and some toy datasets from sklearn.

+**OpenML Demo Notebook**

+The [OpenML demo](https://github.com/Brett-Kennedy/CountsOutlierDetector/blob/main/examples/demo_OpenML.ipynb) notebook provides an example detecting outliers in a real dataset from OpenML.
+This provides an example of examining the outliers identified by the detector.

+**Tuning Hyperparameters Notebook**

+The [hyperparameter tuning notebook](https://github.com/Brett-Kennedy/CountsOutlierDetector/blob/main/examples/tune_hyperparameters.ipynb) notebook uses a set of datasets from OpenML (a set not used elsewhere) to identify what are generally the optimum hyperparameters for CountOutlierDetector, considering the three most relevant to performance and execution time: number of bins, maximum number of dimensions, and threshould.
+This confirms the default hyperparameters are typically strong.
+This uses a doping method to randomly modify real datasets such that the modified rows are known to be likely more anomalous than the non-modified rows.
+Specifically, this uses a technique of calculating the outlier scores on both the original and modified versions of each dataset and examining the increases in outlier scores.
+Where CountsOutlierDetector is well-behaving, the increases will correlate well with the modifications made in the doping process.
+Doing this allows us to determine where the hyperparameters best allow the detector to identify the modified rows.

+This takes some time to execute, as it tests several combinations of hyperparameters per dataset.

+**Evaluation Notebook**

+The [evaluation](https://github.com/Brett-Kennedy/CountsOutlierDetector/blob/main/examples/evaluate_using_doping.ipynb) notebook uses a large and random set of datasets from OpenML, distinct from those used in the Tuning notebook, to compare the accuracy of CountsOutlierDetector to IsolationForest, a standard and well-established outlier detector.
+Both used default parameters.
+Overall, CountsOutlierDetector is quite competitive, out-performing IsolationForest in two of the three metrics used.
+While somewhat slower than IsolationForest, CountsOutlierDetector also performed well with respect to execution time.
+The main difference is CountsOutlierDetector is fully interpretable.

+**Compare Dimensionalities Notebook**

+The [compare dimensionalities](https://github.com/Brett-Kennedy/CountsOutlierDetector/blob/main/examples/compare_dimensions.ipynb) notebook examines how many outliers tend to be found in higher-dimensional spaces than lower-dimensional spaces.
+This establishes that, while examining higher dimensional spaces is often useful, on the whole, most outliers can be detected considering only up to two or three dimensions.
+In fact, the (hyperparameter tuning notebook)[]

+Many datasets just don't have outliers.
+Of the 78? checked, only one has any at 6d, though it has many.

+As expected, the patterns are quite different from one dataset to another.

 ## API

 ### CountsOutlierDetector